Campfire-Security/challange-yml-generator/README.md

 ## How It Works

 - All YAML generation happens client-side using the [js-yaml](https://github.com/nodeca/js-yaml) library
-- No backend server required - everything runs in your browser
+- No backend server required, everything runs in your browser
 - Form validation ensures data integrity before generation
 - Preview functionality lets you review the YAML before downloading

-## License

 This project is part of the Campfire Security challenge development tools.